 Who Are Your Potential Customers

-You must be very clear about your potential customers regardless of the type of business you have whether it is an online business or a brick and mortar shop.
+You must get to know your customers and be very clear about potential customers regardless of the type of business you have – an online business or a brick and mortar shop.
 Pay attention!

 If you are selling online, find out the type of people who are visiting your site.
 Learn as much about them as possible.
 Track your metrics and look at visitor profiles.
 Use this information to focus your marketing efforts.
 Make sure everything you do is targeted to your potential buyers.